KirtiRasal/Instaffo-Job-Title-Classification-Project/README.md

 Install packages with pip: -r requirements.txt

-The following command will install the packages according to the configuration file requirements.txt
+The following command will install the packages according to the configuration file requirements.txt Run the following command where requirements.txt file is located.
 ```
 $ pip install -r requirements.txt
 ```

 1. pandas is used to read the input json file.

 2. html, beautifulsoup4 and lxml is used to convert the HTML tags.

 3. deep_translator is used to convert the language to english.

 4. nltk is used to tokenize, lemmatize the tokens and remove stopwords.